borango/books-mono/manuscript/z_commons_hot_water.md

 Or in other words: keeping 3 liters of hot water is like installing an additional half car battery.
 It is the cheapest way of extending your energy storage capacity.

+Keeping hot water does not only provide you with a supply when you need it.
+It also [saves enery](#pp06) in two different ways: First, you don't waste but catch available rewnewable resources (sunlight, wind).
+Second, you don't loose the heat that you invested in boiling the water.

 related Equipment:

 **always**